Football club (East Germany): Further developments

 The promotion of football clubs as the only centers of excellence in East German football and the implementation of the 1970 DFV Football Resolution led to a two-class society in the DDR-Oberliga: The best enterprise sports communities (BSG) were used as a pool for talented young players, who were later delegated to the football clubs.
 From the time when the sports clubs were first established in 1954, there is only one instance when an enterprises sports community (BSG) won the DDR-Oberliga.
-That was when BSG Chemie Leipzig won the DDR-Oberliga in the 1963-64 season.
+That was when BSG Chemie Leipzig won the DDR-Oberliga in the 1963–64 season.
 However, the team had been formed from players of two dissolved sports clubs the year before.
 Only football clubs finished in the top three in the DDR-Oberliga from 1968 to 1991.

+A DFV resolution in 1989 stipulated that a team that was qualified for a European competition had the right to sign a player from a non-qualified team for a period of at least half a year.
+A number of players would be signed on this basis until the autumn of 1989, such as Damian Halata from 1.
+FC Magdeburg to 1.
+FC Lokomotive Leipzig, Andreas Wagenhaus from Hallescher FC Chemie to SG Dynamo Dresden, Uwe Kirchner and Detlef Schößler from 1.
+FC Magdeburg to SG Dynamo Dresden, and Heiko Bonan from 1.
+FC Magdeburg to BFC Dynamo.